 Thinking about selling on Amazon?
-We’ve crafted a definitive guide about how to create an Amazon Seller Central account and start an Amazon business right now.
+We’ve crafted a definitive guide about how to create an Amazon seller account and start an Amazon business right now.

 source: Digital Commerce 360